 - University Policy 101.18, Gifts, Awards, and Prizes

 - University Policy 601.15, Control and Management of University Equipment and Other Property

 - North Carolina Budget Manual

 - Updated May 12, 2017

 - Revised July 10, 2017

 - Revised April 1, 2021

 UNC Charlotte’s accountable plan, as established per IRS Regulation Section 1.62-2 (c-g) & (i), requires employee requests for reimbursements to be made within 60 days after the expense is paid or incurred in order for the reimbursement to be excluded from the employee’s wages and not subject to withholding taxes.
 Requests for reimbursements such as those made on a Direct Pay Request (DPR) or travel reimbursement form made after the 60-day period will be included in the employee’s gross income and reported as wages or other compensation on the employee’s Form W-2.

-Refer to OSBM Budget Manual, Section 4.7.5, “Academic Assistance – License and Certificate Fees.”
+Refer to OSBM Budget Manual, Section 6.4.6, “Academic Assistance – Tuition, License, and Certificate Fees.”